 Curso de Desenho de Permacultura – Em Inglês

-Internationally recognized Permaculture training with extra sessions dedicated to practical skills.
+Internationally recognized Permaculture training with extra sessions dedicated to collaborative design and practical skills.

-– 2 days’ worth of extra practical content offered by teaching team and farm staff, including site visits of Vale da Lama & local projects;
+– 2 days’ worth of extra content offered by teaching team and guests; including collaborative design methods and tools and site visits of Vale da Lama & Local projects;

 – Vegetarian, ethically sourced food from our own production and local sources: 3 meals daily, plus snacks and tea/coffee during breaks;